-In South Asia, atmospheric scientists, NFP and NIA representatives of the Malé Declaration have been trained in trajectory analysis methods and introduced to the concepts behind the MATCH atmospheric transport model of the Swedish Meteorological and Hydrological Institute (SMHI).
+In South Asia, atmospheric scientists, NFP and NIA representatives of the Malé Declaration have been trained in trajectory analysis methods and introduced to the concepts behind the Multi-scale Atmospheric Transport and Chemistry Model (MATCH) of the Swedish Meteorological and Hydrological Institute (SMHI).
 Each country was encouraged to undertake trajectory analysis using free website software (NOAA HYSPLIT: www.arl.noaa.gov/ready/hysplit4.html) for their monitoring station to more fully understand the methods and assess where the pollutants that are being monitored at their stations originate from.
 An example of the trajectory work carried out by the Pakistan NIA is shown in Figure 3.3.1.
 It shows where the air parcels have travelled over the previous five days before reaching the monitoring station.
 It is interesting to note that on one day the air had travelled from as far away as the African coast and on another, starting from Bangladesh, whereas on other days the air parcel moved much more locally.
-Clearly this is only a short term snap-shot of air pollution and the monitoring is undertaken on either daily (wet deposition monitoring) or over a month (passive sampler).
+Clearly this is only a short term snap-shot of air pollution and analysis should match the monitoring periods.

 Figure 3.3.1 The figures show calculated three-dimensional, 5-day backward trajectories arriving at one of Pakistan's Malé monitoring stations (black pentagram) during selected days of 2006 and 2007.

-Results produced by Sajjad Saeed1, Zia ul Islam, and Ahsan Rafi kiani, Pakistan Meteorological Department Islamabad, and Pakistan EPA, Islamabad, Pakistan.
+Results produced by Sajjad Saeed, Zia ul Islam, and Ahsan Rafi Kiani, Pakistan Meteorological Department Islamabad, and Pakistan EPA, Islamabad, Pakistan.

-The MATCH model has been run at SMHI and has been used to provide modelled data on the concentrations and deposition across the South Asian region.
-Thus far it has used with existing international emission inventories (the EDGAR emissions), to provide estimates of deposition and concentrations of sulphur, nitrogen, PM2.5 and ozone for the Malé region.
-There is potential now for models to be run using the national estimates using recent emission estimates and some simple scenarios which emission estimates that result from the emission inventory activity of the Malé Declaration (see Section 3.1).
+The Multi-scale Atmospheric Transport and Chemistry Model (MATCH) model has been run at SMHI and has been used to provide modelled data on the concentrations and deposition across the South Asian region.
+Thus far it has used with existing international emission inventories (the EDGAR emissions), to provide estimates of deposition and concentrations of sulphur, nitrogen, PM{2.5} and ozone for the Malé region.
+There is potential now for models to be run using the national estimates using recent emission estimates and some simple scenarios with emission estimates that result from the emission inventory activity of the Malé Declaration (see Section 3.1).
 The atmospheric modelling has enabled the investigation of regional transport and has allowed deposition and concentration data for the South Asia region to be used to inform policy makers through their use in the Integrated Information and Assessment System (IIAS) of the Malé Declaration (see Section 3.4).

 Near surface concentrations of sulphur dioxide (Figure 3.3.2a) and nitrogen dioxide (Figure 3.3.2b) have been calculated by the MATCH model for South Asia.
 The results for sulphur and nitrogen dioxides demonstrate that the largest concentrations are found close to the source regions, as could be expected from these relatively short-lived pollutants.
-The estimates shown in the figures are based on available international data and require improvement in the light of recent improvements to emissions inventories in the region, both within the Malé Declaration activities and international scientific activities in the region e.g. ABC.
+The estimates shown in the figures are based on available international data and require improvement in the light of recent improvements to emissions inventories in the region, both within the Malé Declaration activities and international scientific activities in the region e.g. the Atmospheric Brown Cloud (ABC) initiative.
 Despite the need for improvement, the results shown do highlight the importance of the air pollution problem in the region.